Providing False Information to Obtain a Pistol License is Illegal

 What Are the Rules for Obtaining a Pistol License?

 In Michigan, a person wishing to purchase, carry, possess, or transport a pistol must first apply for and obtain a license for that pistol.
 The chief of police or the sheriff with policing authority over the residence of the applicant shall issue a pistol license with “due speed and diligence” unless they have probable cause to believe that the applicant would be a threat to themselves or other individuals or would commit an offense that would violate Michigan or Federal law.
 Several conditions would qualify as a reason to deny a license; however, unless the police authority has a valid, affirmative, demonstrable reason to reject one, the police authority shall issue a license.
 Providing false information to obtain a pistol license is a felony and can result in a stiff sentence and various collateral consequences.

 The reasons for someone being denied a license are rooted in logic and common sense.
-Examples of reasons why someone might be denied a license include (1) anyone who has been adjudged mentally ill, or is the subject of a personal protection order, or is a convicted felon who is a danger to himself or others, may be denied a license.
+Examples of reasons why someone might be denied a license include (1) anyone who has been adjudged mentally ill, or is the subject of a personal protection order, or is a convicted felon who is a danger to himself or others.
 Convicted felons may be issued a license if 3 years have passed since his last obligation to the state has been completed (payment of fines and costs, and completion of all conditions of parole or probation) or 5 years if the crime they were convicted of was a “specified offense” (threatening use of force, unlawful possession or distribution of firearms, manufacturing or delivery of controlled substances, use of explosives, burglary of an occupied dwelling, or arson).
 Convicted felons must first petition for and be granted an “Order for Restoration of Rights” from the circuit court of the county in which they reside.
 The Michigan State Police will deny an application for a pistol license if it contains false information.